 Distinguished University Professor and Laura H. Carnell Professor of Psychology

-Child and adolescent clinical psychology;
+Child and adolescent clinical psychology, Anxiety disorders and their treatment,

-computer-assisted mental health services for youth;
+Computer-assisted mental health services for youth

 Dr. Kendall is an active researcher, scholar, and clinician.
 His CV lists over 450 publications, including over 30 books and over 20 treatment manuals and workbooks.
 His treatment programs have been translated into dozens of languages, and he has had over 30 years of uninterrupted grant support from various agencies.
 Having received many thousands of citations per year, he placed among an elite handful of the most “Highly-Cited” individuals in all of the social and medical sciences.
 In a recent quantitative analysis of the publications by and citations to all members of the faculty in the 157 American Psychological Association approved programs in clinical psychology, Dr. Kendall ranked 5th.